 In the default setup, you should have two vmkernel interfaces configured with vSwitch0, one with your management IP address assigned during provisioning and one with the private network address also assigned during provisioning.
 Only one of the Physical NICs is connected to vSwitch0.
 Any traffic using an untagged port group on vSwitch0 can, thus. access the Public or Private IP network space assigned to your instance.

-You can use the Private Network address space assigned by Packet for your ESXi Management interface.
+You can use the Private Network address space for your ESXi Management interface.
 Before making this change, it is important to delete the vmkernel1 interface and “Private Network” portgroup of vSwitch0 using either the SSH command line or via the WebUI.
 Once that is done, you can connect over the SOS Console and set the management address information to use the private IP space.
-Once that is done, access can be gained by using the “Customer (doorman) VPN” provided by packet.
+Once that is done, access can be gained by using the “Customer (doorman) VPN”.
 This provides an extra layer of protection preventing unwanted connection attempts to your ESXi WebUI and SSH interfaces.
 It also frees the Public IP address for use by a VM, like a Router VM.